Divide-By-0/blog/content/posts/movies.md

 ### 2022

+- **Minions: The Rise of Gru**: 8/10.
+Love these little guys, who more than make up for the lack of story.
+Degenerate childhood nostalgia.

 - ⭐ **Better Days** ⭐: 10/10.
 Wholesome coming of age romance story.
 Starts with bullying, but evolves into a way more complex and emotional story.
 Was censored by the CCP, so there are a few scenes that don't make 100% sense, but [a few](https://new.qq.com/rain/a/20200426A0IKSO00) [articles](https://www.hollywoodreporter.com/movies/movie-news/inside-the-censorship-battle-over-oscar-nominee-better-days-it-was-a-tug-of-war-4165587/) quickly cleared it up.
 Some trailers have previews of some of the cut scenes too.
-First Academy Award nominated film from Hong Kong director.
+First Academy Award nominated film from a Hong Kong director.
 Had me thinking about the film for like a whole day after.

 - **3 Idiots**: 10/10.
 Rewatched this after 10 years.
 This is my favorite Bollywood film of all time; a touching story told through an educational satire.
 Has some legendary songs and probably shaped a good amount of my young identity.